Nash Higgins: Earlham

-Higgins was an assistant under coach Ray B. Mowe at Earlham College.
+Higgins was an assistant under coach Ray Mowe at Earlham College.

 Wabash

 Higgins coached track and field at his alma mater.
 The 1923 track team tied for 11th place in the NCAA meet at Stagg Field.

 Hillsborough High

 Higgins coached at Hillsborough High School in Tampa, Florida in 1926, leading his team to the state championship.
 On the team were Jimmy Steele and Carlos Proctor.
 Proctor gave rival St. Petersburg High School its only loss with a field goal.

 Florida

 Higgins came to the University of Florida after coaching football at Hillsborough.
 He was an assistant football coach, holding the title of chief football scout, and head track coach under Charlie Bachman for the Florida Gators.
 The 1928 Florida Gators football team led the nation in scoring.
 He was expected to follow Bachman as head coach, already recommended by the committee on athletics, when 26-year old Dutch Stanley was hired.